-The Ontario Native Women’s Association (ONWA) are looking for a Breaking Free From Family Violence Worker!
-For more information on this LEAP job posting, check out the details below!
+The Ontario Native Women’s Association is hiring a Breaking Free from Family Violence Worker!
+For more information about this LEAP posting please see the details below!

 The Breaking Free from Family Violence program will utilize a comprehensive approach to addressing and eradicating violence against Indigenous Women and their children.
 It will enhance and provide supports across service areas that are designed to meet the unique needs of Indigenous women who are involved with both the child welfare systems and violence against women sectors.
 It will provide services to Indigenous women, their children, families, and communities by creating wrap around services that meet their cultural, mental, physical, emotional and spiritual needs.

 - Post-secondary diploma/degree in social work, Indigenous learning, women’s studies with a minimum three (3) years’ work experience in community service delivery.

 - Knowledge of the child welfare and justice system pertaining to violence against Indigenous women.

 - Proven experience in and knowledge of victims’ issues surrounding child welfare, violence, crisis management and stabilization.

 - Strong communicator – excellent written, oral, and facilitation skills.

 - Strong experience in Community Member advocacy with demonstrated experience providing services to Indigenous women, families, and/or communities.

 - Strong facilitation skills with the ability to speak to large groups to educate and raise awareness on child welfare and violence issues.

 - Ability to create and maintain a confidential, welcoming, friendly and safe environment for Community Members.